improving MARRIAGE & family life,

 Are pastoral counselors viewed as providers and covered by health plans?

 Counseling by a certified pastoral counselor is generally covered by health care plans if the pastoral counselor is licensed by the state.
 The answer also depends upon health care plans and the state in which you file your claim.
 Call your health plan administrator to learn if your pastoral counselor is covered by the plan and the amount and time period covered.
 Our office does not accept insurance, However many individuals choose to use their Health Savings accounts to cover Christian Counseling costs.

 How do pastoral counselors differ from other mental health professionals?

 When should a person seek a pastoral counselor?
-If you are experiencing issues in your life that you would like to be counseled for, and you have the desire to do so from your core spiritual basis, then pastoral counseling is for you! pastoral counseling should be sought when spirituality is important in the counseling process for individuals. pastoral counselors will help with stress, anxiety, depression, family and marriage issues, premarital counseling, an many others areas of concern.
+If you are experiencing issues in your life that you would like to be counseled for, and you have the desire to do so from your core spiritual basis, then pastoral counseling is for you! pastoral counseling should be sought when spirituality is important in the counseling process for individuals. pastoral counselors will help with stress, anxiety, depression, family and marriage issues, premarital counseling, many other areas of concern.
 We also hold group sessions and workshops.
 Feel free to call our offices and set an appointment at 484.626.5024.

 We can provide an invoice that can be submitted to your insurance.
-This is no guarantee that it will reimbursed.
+This is no guarantee that it will reimburse.
 All insurance reimbursements are based on the negotiated contract between the insurance company and the insurance holder.
-As a courtesy we provide the invoice upon request for your submission.
+As a courtesy, we provide the invoice upon request for your submission.
 Generally, reimbursements are based on the "out of network" portion of your insurance contract, which may differ from that of the "in-network" portion of your negotiated insurance contract.
 Our office does not accept or process insurance.
 If you have further questions as to how we can help you concerning insurance, please call out office at 484.626.5024.

 Davis Consulting & Christian Counseling, LLC